open-guides/og-aws/README.md

 -	🔸 An EFS file system can NOT be mounted over VPC peering or VPN, even if the VPN is running on top of Direct Connect.
 -	🔸 Using an EFS volume on Windows is not supported.
 -	⏱ When a file is uploaded to EFS, it can take hours for EFS to update the details for billing and burst credit purposes.
 -	🔸⏱  Metadata operations can be costly in terms of burst credit consumption.
 Recursively traversing a tree containing thousands of files can easily ramp up to tens or even hundreds of megabytes of burst credits being consumed, even if no file is being touched.
-Commands like ```find``` or ```chown -R``` can have an adverse impact on performace if run periodically.
+Commands like ```find``` or ```chown -R``` can have an adverse impact on both cost and performance if run regularly.

 Load Balancers